Planning Your SQL Database Structure

 We will create four tables.
 The first table, which we will call client_idx will be basic client info.
 Here we have four columns containing a unique customer number (idx), the customer’s first name (fname), the customer’s last name (lname) and phone number (phone).
 This still looks a lot like a normal spreadsheet.
 A relational database is actually nothing more than a set of spreadsheets joined by certain key indexes.

-The last table will be a simple two column lookup tables for our four income categories.
+The last table will be a simple two-column lookup table for our four income categories.

 The Relationships and using the SQL Database